Disappearance of Kirsa Jensen: Legacy

-Victim Support
+Victim support

 In 2009, Jensen's mother Robyn Jensen was working as a school guidance counsellor and had a private practice.
 She said she wanted to provide a place where parents of murdered children can connect with others who have suffered such trauma, talk, ask questions, and have therapy and group work.
 In 2003, Robyn undertook a pioneering study for her master's degree called The grief experiences of parents who have lost a child through violent crime which explored this area of victim support.

 Memorials

 A memorial plaque was erected and a pohutukawa tree planted at the site of Jensen's disappearance by the local community.
 In 2006 the tree was damaged by vandals.
-Saint Augustine's Church in Napier, where Jensen's father was minister at the time of her disappearance, has a Chapel dedicated to her.
+Saint Augustine's Church in Napier, where Jensen's father was minister at the time of her disappearance, had a side chapel dedicated to her.
+The side chapel was removed when the church was demolished in 2021.

-Trust Fund Scholarship
+Trust fund scholarship

-The Trust Fund set up initially to aid the search asked Massey University to administer a portion of the funds for an award for students entering the third, fourth or fifth year of a Bachelor of Veterinary Science degree.
+The trust fund set up initially to aid the search asked Massey University to administer a portion of the funds for an award for students entering the third, fourth or fifth year of a Bachelor of Veterinary Science degree.
 The award takes into account need as well as academic attainment.
 Jensen had intended to study veterinary science.
 There is also a Cup.

-The Arts
+The arts

-The legacy of Jensen's disappearance has also found its way into the Arts, with a movie reviewer of 2003 New Zealand film For Good by Stuart MacKenzie stating that the film would bring back people's memories of the case.
+The legacy of Jensen's disappearance has also found its way into the arts, with a movie reviewer of 2003 New Zealand film For Good by Stuart MacKenzie stating that the film would bring back people's memories of the case.
 Jensen was also one of the names on Wilson O'Halloran's 2004 mixed media artwork Fifteen Murders of Fame.

 Media

+Various crime podcasts have covered the case.
 In November 2017, a podcast in the Radio New Zealand series The Lost featured the case.
+In 2023, it was also featured in Untold Stories (A Guilt Podcast) hosted by Ryan Wolf.